Method-ofcl/soulmask-server-arm64/README.md

 ```bash
 docker volume ls
 ```
-And inspect the volume to check where it's mounted on the host machine:
+and inspect the volume to check where it is mounted on the host machine:

 ```bash
 docker volume inspect soulmask-persistent-data
 ```
 This command will output details about the volume, including the Mountpoint on the host machine (something like /var/lib/docker/volumes/soulmask-persistent-data/_data).

+> [!NOTE]
-NOTE: It is best to leave managing volumes to Docker.
+> It is best to leave managing volumes to Docker.
 But if you must use bind instead of volume to mount, you need to make sure that on your container host the directory you are bind mounting is owned by 10000:10000 by default (`chown -R 10000:10000 /path/to/directory`).
 If the ownership of the directory is not correct the container will not start as the server will be unable to persist the savegame.

 ### Backup

-To avoid data loss, consider setting up regular backups for your Docker volumes:
+To avoid data loss, consider setting up regular backups for your Docker volumes

 - manual backups